-6. If there are objections a Closed discussion group will be formed by a group admin to discuss objections.
-The general approach is to reach a consensus.
+6. The general approach is to reach a consensus.
 If objections are found to have insufficient substance by the group admin, the proposal will be passed.
 Such decisions may be appealed to the Wrongly Convicted Board.

 7. The threshold for a proposal to be passed is a minimum of 10 votes in favour (Amended 21st June 2014 from “yet to be defined, based on experience”).
 A minimum of three days is allowed for voting before declaring a proposal passed.
 However, there is no set time limit to achieve the 10 votes required ( or 6 for an adopted case ).

 8. Once the proposal is passed, the case will be added to the Featured and Adopted Case List.